[Last updated April 29, 2025]

 Niagara Falls, Canada

 You can easily spend a few days exploring the area around the falls, including taking an accessible boat ride, visiting the butterfly garden, and eating at any of the restaurants.
-You can even bundle more than one attraction for a lower price, about CAD 50 (around $37).
+You can even bundle more than one attraction for a lower price.
 Round off your trip by taking a scenic drive along the Niagara Parkway.

 Las Vegas, Nevada